 Based on input from the Community Needs Survey and from City departments, there is a need for CDBG-funded citywide activities that otherwise could not be provided.
 These include projects that have been funded previously such as parks and recreation services, infrastructure projects, anti-crime programs and code enforcement.
-However, addressing Homelessness is now ranked as the highest priority per residents.
-As such, the fiscal impact of a reduction or loss of CDBG funding would require the City to fund these activities from the General Fund or to significantly reduce and/or eliminate many of these services that principally benefit low-to-moderate income residents of the City.
-Staff is proposing additional service programs designed to meet high priority needs.
+This year, per the city wide survey, residents prioritized public infrastructure, anti-crime programs and youth service as their top three areas of concern, with homeless prevention and parks and community centers closely following.
+A reduction or loss of CDBG funding would require the City to fund these activities from the General Fund or to significantly reduce and/or eliminate many of these services that principally benefit low-to-moderate income residents of the City.
+With this action, staff is proposing service programs designed to meet high priority needs.
 Citywide needs were given a priority in funding recommendations and include: